 I would keep taking it everyday but gradually reduce your dosage all the way down to 20.
 When you stop taking it altogether, acetylcholine supplements help, as well as lots of fluids.
 Some folks take apart the capsules and remove a few beads from each day’s dosage.
 More on that in this thread: http://www.steadyhealth.com/Tips_for_Cymbalta_Withdrawals_t157341.html

-Anonymous asked: how long can i expect the electric flashes to continue,and is there a med. that can ease these?
+Anonymous said: how long can i expect the electric flashes to continue,and is there a med. that can ease these?

 Taper off your dosage - if you are at 60 go to 50 (30 + 20), then 40 (20 + 20), etc. all the way down to the lowest possible, 20.
 At this point you can start taking acetylcholine supplements (I’ve heard this works but haven’t tried it).
 Taking a multivitamin helped and drinking tons of water and other fluids.
 Prescription anti-nausea medication for the stomach upset.
 Meditation/deep breathing/yoga to manage the stress of it all.
 Some people taper by taking the pills apart and removing a few more of the beads (that contain the drug) each day.
 I have heard this works but don’t know how safe it is.